MargaretTechworld/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Portfolio** Is a website that tells about me and desplay some of my projects
+**Portfolio** Is a website that tells about me, display some of my projects and a contact form.

 ## 🛠 Built With <a name="built-with"></a>